Duration: 4,95 h

 By bus line 235 to Algund.

-It is a difficult mountain trail, only recommendable to those who have mountain experience, you need to be sure-footed and free from giddiness.
+It is a difficult mountain trail, only recommended for those who have mountain experience, you need to be sure-footed and free from giddiness.